knyazzek/anki-chrome-extension/README.md

 > royalty - the people who belong to the family of a king and queen: noun

+If the definition already contains the word then it will be without word's title on the lift side.

 3. Copy specific example of the word.